 “Our office,” said Care Coordinator Marty DeCamp, “is wherever our clients need us to be.”

-With two Assertive Community Treatment (ACT) teams and a Residential Intensive Support Team (RIST), RHD Iowa promotes recovery and independence for people with mental health challenges, helping people build life skills and self-confidence and removing as many barriers to independent living as possible.
+With three Assertive Community Treatment (ACT) teams, RHD Iowa promotes recovery and independence for people with mental health challenges, helping people build life skills and self-confidence and removing as many barriers to independent living as possible.
 Across the state almost 200 people get community-based services and supports from RHD.
 DeCamp sits with Life Skills Specialist Aaron Cavalier and checks in with David, a client who lives in a nearby apartment and receives in- home services.

 "I know they're beside me"